Jetraw/Jetraw/README.md

 1. Accurate noise replacement with the help of camera calibration data provided through an *identifier*.
 2. Lossless compression of the noise-replaced data.

-The noise-replacement need only be performed once, after which lossless compression and decompression can be performed any number of times.
+The noise-replacement needs only to be performed once, after which lossless compression and decompression can be performed any number of times.

 In JetrawUI, noise-replacement is done automatically if necessary.
 When using the command line, two separate commands offer more fine-grained control.